 The drama is honest without getting nasty and it’s genuinely funny but not at the expense of the characters.
 Well, not entirely anyway.
 Birbiglia likes these characters and the cast embraces their foibles.
 Probably because they too can relate.
 And for anyone not acquainted with an insider’s appreciation of the art of improv, Don’t Think Twice offers a crash course that makes the setting both very specific and surprisingly universal; you don’t have to be a theater major to relate to the group dynamics and conflicts of this longtime group.

-Also on Blu-ray and DVD with three featurettes and deleted scenes.
+Blu-ray and DVD editions include three featurettes and deleted scenes.
 The Blu-ray also features bonus DVD and Ultraviolet HD copies of the film.